-Both external (outside UMCP) and internal transfers (meaning current UMCP students whose major is NOT engineering) will be admitted to the Clark School, on a space available basis, if they meet the following admission requirements:
+For best consideration both external (outside UMD) and internal transfers (meaning current UMD students) whose major is NOT engineering) will be admitted to the Clark School, on a space available basis, if they meet the following admission requirements:

 - Completion of MATH 141 with minimum grade of B- or better*

 - Completion of PHYS 161 with a minimum grade of B- or better*

 - Students interested in applying to Bioengineering must also complete BIOE 120 with a minimum grade of B-.

 - Only one gateway or performance review course may be repeated to earn the required grade and that course may only be repeated once.
 When more than one course can satisfy a gateway requirement, taking a second course from the list will count as a repeat.
 (Please note that a grade of "W" is considered an attempt and must be repeated).

 If you have additional questions about the transfer process, evaluation of credits or admission criteria please e-mail firstname.lastname@example.org.